NAMASTE SOLAR BLOG

 What is maintenance like?

+Solar owners should plan for an unexpected service visit at least every two years.
 The most common maintenance needs arise from system outages that occur due to electrical anomalies in the facility or inverters.
 Solar systems protect themselves from damage by shutting down in such cases and frequently are resolved with minimal troubleshooting and a simple system reset.

 Recommended Reading: